 To make a main meal, add some meat or seafood.
 If using beef or chicken, make sure it is very lean.
 Cut away all the fat.
 You can steam or bake chicken so that the fat runs off, but be sure to remove the skin as well.
 Chop up the chicken or cut the breast meat into slices and add it to your basic pasta dish.
 Do the same with steak or chops - trim away the fat, cook, and serve it with your pasta, chopped or sliced.

 Pasta soups are nourishing and satisfying on a cold day, and are simply made with lean meat, stock and vegetables.
-Add the pasta of your choice, or use rice pasta, small grains of pasta that made a hearty soup.
+Add a pasta shape of your choice or use rice, to make a hearty soup.

 Pasta salads are refreshing and delicious in hot weather.
 Cook your pasta, let it cool, and mix with a variety of chopped salad vegetables - greens, tomatoes, grated carrot, chopped capsicum or steamed cooled broccoli or cauliflower.
 Dress with a simple olive oil and vinegar salad dressing or stir through the flesh of half an avocado.
 Delicious!

-Simplify lasagna by layering the sheets of pasta with a basic tomato, garlic and onion pasta sauce, and mashed pumpkin for vegetarian lasagna that is good enough to serve to dinner guests.
+Simplify lasagne by layering the sheets of pasta with a basic tomato, garlic and onion pasta sauce, and mashed pumpkin for vegetarian lasagna that is good enough to serve to dinner guests.